As a marketer, have you ever wished you had a resource with all the essential and advanced information about blogging in one place?

 Keep in mind, even though you want to monetize your blog, you are not trying to get a sale the first time you meet your reader.

-You don’t want to come off as a snake-oil salesman who pressures you so much you decide to buy so he’ll get off your back.
+You don’t want to come off as a snake-oil salesman who pressures you so much that you decide to buy so he’ll get off your back.
 Slow down…put a ring on it and stop hunting for immediate monetization.

 The blog posts you are writing are casting a net that will capture future sales through permission marketing and trust.

-That net does a several things:
+That net will allow you to do several things:

-- Tell stories – Your blog posts will read faster and people will love them more if you tell stories instead of communicate dry information about your product and service.
+- Tell stories – Your blog posts will read faster and people will love them more if you tell stories instead of communicating dry information about your product and service.
 Tell stories about how people have changed using your products…or how you changed.
 These include testimonials and reviews.

 - Solve problems – Finally, one of the best things you can do for your readers is solve their problems.
-If you don’t know what their problems are, then you should ask them.
+If you don’t know what their problems are, you should ask them.

 People need to know you, love you and ultimately trust you before they will ever buy from you.
-There are no short cuts…effective blogging gets people to love, trust and buy from you.
+There are no shortcuts.
+Effective blogging gets people to love, trust and buy from you.
 They will be happy to exchange their money for what you got!